gary-rowe/BitcoinjEnforcerRules/README.md

 ## How to use it

-The enforcer plugin is triggered before the resource phase so it will trap problems very early in the build process.
+For maximum effect, the rules should be triggered during the `verify` phase so that all the dependencies that could affect the build will have been pulled in.

 You may want to grep/find on a case-sensitive match for "URN" to find the verification messages.

 You can try it out on itself by building it within this reactor project: